 Does the HERO4 Black shoot RAW photos?

 No. The HERO4 Black saves its still images as JPG files.
-It doesn't have the option to save photos in GoPro's RAW format (.gpr).
-So far, that's only available on the newer HERO5 and HERO5 models.
+It doesn’t have the option to save photos in GoPro’s RAW format (.gpr).
+That’s only available on some of the models from the HERO 5 on.

 What is the maximum resolution of the HERO4 Black’s photos?